tfukui95/tor-experiment/ToyExperiment.md

 to start listening for traffic on port 80.

 Now at this point we should have seven terminals listening on a network.
-These terminals are the two client terminals, the three ORs being used in the circuit, an extra exit relay terminal, and the web server.
+These terminals are the two client terminals, terminals for the three ORs being used in the circuit, an extra exit relay terminal, and the web server terminal.

 Next on the third client terminal, we run